ali838/Projects/README.md

 <h3>AR(p) Time Series Implementation (June 2020)</h3>
 <p>
    In efforts to solidify my learnings of different ML topics, I enjoy implementing new topics that I learn using simple Python functions.
-In this project, I created a basic Time Series model using Apple stock prices in order to predict the next value(s).
+In this project, I created a basic Autoregressive Time Series model using Apple stock prices in order to predict the next value(s).
 I used the Durbin-Levinson algorithm to create a psi matrix, which is used to make predictions.
 </p>

 <h3>Feature Selection Algorithm (April 2020)</h3>